AJ2802/Credit-Card-Fraud-Detection/ReadMe.txt

 Our model can boost up the recall score a little bit (0.02 up compared with logistical regression with standard 0.5 decision boundary threshold and just 0.01 down compared with logistical regression with decision boundary threshold being 0.45 ) while the auc value can still maintained to be high (same as logistical regression with standard 0.5 decision boundary threshold and 0.07 up compared with logistical regression with decision boundary threshold being 0.45).

 Potential Improvement:
-1. Use different value of mode
+1. Different value of mode is used
-2. Use some other models in the voting system.
+2. Some other models in the voting system are used.
-3. Use different objective function of recall score and auc to determine a decision boundary threshold.
+3. Different objective function of recall score and auc to determine a decision boundary threshold is used.
 [It is a very sophisticated subject to find out a very good objective function to determine the decision boundary threshold to fulfill our goal.
+4. Some learning models are used to learn the predicted probabilities outputted from all models in the voting system to give the final prediction of class of activities.
+5. A deep neural network model is used for classification.

 Reference:
 1. Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
 Calibrating Probability with Undersampling for Unbalanced Classification.
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015